tartaros09/janus/README.md

 # janus
-Dual-window I'm client for the XMPP protocol.
+Dual-window IM client for the XMPP protocol.